t-richards/vulnsearch/README.md

 ## Overrides

-Cache and database paths are configurable via the environment.
+This application's database and cache file location are configurable via the environment.
+By default, all files are placed in [`os.UserCacheDir()`][cachedir]

 ```bash
 # Set custom path to the sqlite database file